wp-plugins/copy-alerts/README.txt

 == Description ==

-If you are concerned about others copying your content or just want to know where your content is being distributed, this plugin will make it easy to add a copy alert for any post or page.
+If you are concerned about others copying your content or just want to know where your content is being distributed, this plugin will make it easy to add a Copy Alert for any post or page.
 Once a Copy Alert is added, you will be notified when copies of your content are found.
 You will be provided a detailed report that highlights the copied content in a side by side comparison view.

 == Installation ==